DataDog/datadog-go/statsd/README.md

 #### Unix Domain Sockets

-If you're still seing datagram drops after enabling and configuring the buffering options, the following kernel options can help:
+If you're still seeing datagram drops after enabling and configuring the buffering options, the following kernel options can help:
 - `sysctl -w net.unix.max_dgram_qlen=X` - Set datagram queue size to X (default value is usually 10).
 - `sysctl -w net.core.wmem_max=X` - Set the max size of all the host sockets send buffer to X.